U.S. Department of State Seal

 Medical Facilities and Services:

-• Adequate health facilities are available throughout the country but health care in rural areas may be below U.S. standards.
+• Adequate health facilities are available throughout the country but health care in rural areas may not meet U.S. standards.

 • Medical staff in rural areas may speak little English.

-• Generally, in public hospitals only minimal staff is available overnight in non-emergency wards.
-Consider hiring a private nurse or having family spend the night with the patient, especially a minor child.
+• In public hospitals, there is only minimal staff available overnight in non-emergency wards.
+Consider hiring a private nurse or having a family member stay overnight with the patient, especially if the patient is a minor child.

-• Psychological and psychiatric services are limited, even in the larger cities, with hospital-based care typically only available through government institutions.
+• Psychological and psychiatric services are limited, even in the larger cities.
+Hospital-based care is typically only available through government institutions and is not to U.S. standards.

 Medical Tourism and Elective Surgery